Hoyasumii/avengers-endgame/README.md

 STEVE ROGERS: Don't worry, Bruce.
 Clip all the branches.

 BRUCE BANNER: You know, I tried.
-When I had the gauntlet, the stones, I really tried to b
+When I had the gauntlet, the stones, I really tried to br